Johannes Bündgens: Biography

 In 1992 he became spiritual advisor at the Collegium Leoninum seminary in Bonn, 1997 also spiritual for the deacons.

-In 2002 he was appointed as priest for several parishes in Heimbach (Eifel), he also worked in the diocese for the beatification of Heinrich Hahn.
+In 2002 he was appointed priest for several parishes in Heimbach (Eifel), he also worked in the diocese for the beatification of Heinrich Hahn.

-On 15 March 2006 he was appointed as auxiliary bishop of Aachen and titular bishop of Árd Carna.
+On 15 March 2006 he was appointed auxiliary bishop of Aachen and titular bishop of Árd Carna.
 He received his episcopal consecration on 20 May 2006 from Heinrich Mussinghoff in the Aachen Cathedral.

 Pope Francis accepted his resignation on 8 November 2022.

 Coat of arms

 The coat of arms of Johannes Bündgens is based on the coat of arms of the diocese of Aachen, a black cross on a golden shield.
 The inner blue shield displays a golden "love knot" in the middle, symbolizing the love between God and men.
 It is also an allusion to his family name, which relates to the word bonding.
 It also looks similar to Celtic ornamentic plaits, which connects the coat of arms to his titular diocese of Árd Carna in Ireland.
 A golden trefoil leaf above and below the knot also symbolizes the connection with Ireland, as well as his ancestry of farmers.
 The colors blue and golden were chosen as the colors of his hometown Eschweiler.

 The motto of Bishop Bündgens is Mysterium magnum Ecclesia (This is a great mystery: but I speak concerning Christ and the church), taken from Epistle to the Ephesians (5:32).